11CConnolly/SimplyGive/README.md

 To see the live site, please visit: [https://luminous-medovik-98387b.netlify.app/](https://luminous-medovik-98387b.netlify.app/)

-It is a subscription to make the world a better place by allowing you to make subscriptions on the issues that matter most to you.
+It is a subscription to make the world a better place by allowing you to make donations to the issues closest to your heart.

 To see the API, [follow this link to the Swagger specification.](https://app.swaggerhub.com/apis-docs/11CConnolly/SimplyGive/1.0.0)